dweggyness/nand2tetris/README.md

 Build an implementation of a memory unit and CPU using logic gates built in previous weeks.

 #### Week 6 /06
 Write an assembler to translate Hack assembly language code into Hack machine language code.
-I used python

-Probably want to take the second part soon
+Wrote it in python.

+#### Week 7 /07
+Write a compiler to translate Hack VM code into Hack assembly language.
+Wrote it in python.